 While not a corporation, it still provides adequate protection of assets without being as difficult or expensive as setting up a Corporation.

 To find out more about each type, you can check out the IRS’s page on business structure — okay, that made me feel a little dirty referring people to the IRS…haha.

-The good news is that the name availability is state specific, meaning that even though a company may have registered the name in New York, if it hasn’t been registered in the state you are filling with, then it is available.
+The good news is that the name availability is state specific, meaning that even though a company may have “Intergalactic Press” registered in New York, if it hasn’t been registered in the state you are filling with, then it is available.

 When setting up an LLC, many self-publishers will make their home their place of business since they need a physical place for their company.